novillo-cs/apcsa/content/classwork/43_cw_frq.md

 ### Instructions:

-- You will work on the [APCSA FRQs](https://apcentral.collegeboard.org/media/pdf/ap23-frq-comp-sci-a.pdf) from last year.
+- You will work on the [APCSA FRQs](https://apcentral.collegeboard.org/media/pdf/ap23-frq-comp-sci-a.pdf) (2023).

 - You do not need to create Java files.